cloudposse/terraform-aws-vpc-peering-multi-account/README.md

 - [terraform-aws-vpc](https://github.com/cloudposse/terraform-aws-vpc) - Terraform Module that defines a VPC with public/private subnets across multiple AZs with Internet Gateways
 - [terraform-aws-vpc-peering](https://github.com/cloudposse/terraform-aws-vpc) - Terraform module to create a peering connection between two VPCs in the same AWS account
-- [terraform-aws-kops-vpc-peering](https://github.com/cloudposse/terraform-aws-kops-vpc-peering) - Terraform module to create a peering connection between two VPCs
+- [terraform-aws-kops-vpc-peering](https://github.com/cloudposse/terraform-aws-kops-vpc-peering) - Terraform module to create a peering connection between a backing services VPC and a VPC created by Kops